Learning from a Biased Sample

+\paragraph{Example: Site Selection in Development of Medical Risk Models.} Various risk predictors are widely used to guide both clinical practice and hospital logistics.
+Bias may arise if a risk model that is trained using data from one hospital is then deployed at another hospital, and the two hospitals have different patient populations.
+For example, the Epic Sepsis Model (ESM), a proprietary sepsis prediction model deployed at hundreds of US hospitals, generates automated alerts to warn clinicians that patients may be developing sepsis.
+In an external validity study, \citet{wong2021external} found that ESM performed much worse (AUC, 0.63) on Michigan Medicine hospitalization data than the reported performance by Epic Systems (AUC, 0.73).
+Followup analysis by \citet{lyons2023factors} suggests that this performance gap may be driven by differences in sepsis presentation and comorbidities among patient populations at different hospitals.
+Patient populations may differ along observable attributes, as well as unobservable attributes.

-\begin{section}{Introduction} When learning a data-driven decision rule, sampling bias in the data collection process may prevent practitioners from accessing training data from the distribution that they intend to deploy the rule on.
-The performance of a learned decision rule may suffer when deployed on populations that differ from the population its training data was drawn from.
-For example, suppose a practitioner plans to deploy a decision rule across the country but only has data from a handful of states; they may need to reason about how findings from one state generalize to others.
-Meanwhile, in randomized trials for estimating treatment effects, participants often volunteer or apply to be a part of the study: \citet{attanasio2011subsidizing} measures the effect of a vocational training program on labor market outcomes in a randomized trial where participants needed to apply to be a part of the study; and the effectiveness of antidepressants is typically assessed in randomized trials involving volunteers \citep{wang2018efficacy}.
-In such studies, participants may differ from non-participants in fundamental ways, and a decision rule based on trial data may perform poorly when deployed on non-participants.
+\paragraph{Example: Self-Selection in Randomized Trials.} In randomized trials for estimating treatment effects, participants often volunteer or apply to be a part of the study.
+For instance, \citet{attanasio2011subsidizing} measure the effect of a vocational training program on labor market outcomes in a randomized trial.
+However, participants were not randomly sampled from the target population; they needed to apply to be a part of the study.
+Similarly, \citet{wang2018efficacy} describes that the effectiveness of anti-depressants is assessed in randomized trials involving volunteers.
+In such studies, participants may differ from non-participants in fundamental ways, and so data-driven rules learned using data collected from study participants may again fail to generalize to the full population.

-When learning a data-driven decision rule, practitioners typically select the rule that minimizes the risk incurred on the training data.
-Formally, we suppose that the practitioner observes i.i.d. samples $(X, Y)$ from the training distribution $P$, where $X \in \mathcal{X}$ is the observed covariate vector and $Y \in \mathcal{Y}$ is the outcome.
-Given decision rules $h$ and a loss function $L(h(X), Y)$, the practitioner aims to compute

-However, a decision rule that satisfies \eqref{eq:erm} is not guaranteed to perform well on test distributions $Q$ that differ from $P$, which may arise under sampling bias.
-The test distribution may differ from the training distribution along the observable covariates $X$.
-Furthermore, if there exists an unobserved covariate vector $U \in \mathcal{U}$ that affects the outcome $Y$ and the distribution of $U$ changes from train-time to test-time, then the conditional distribution of $Y$ given $X$ of $Q$ will differ from that of $P$.
-In this work, we propose a method for learning decision rules that are robust to these shifts.

-Many previous works on learning models that are robust to unknown distribution shift apply distributionally robust optimization (DRO) \citep{ben2013robust}.
-The goal of DRO is to minimize the worst-case risk over a family of plausible test distributions $\mathcal{S}$ (the robustness set), i.e.